Prospect (film): Production

 Zeek Earl and Chris Caldwell met at the Seattle Pacific University.
 They formed the production company Shep Films and initially made commercials before making short films.
 They first produced Prospect as a short film, with a $21,000 budget which they raised through Kickstarter.
 The short drew attention after premiering at the 2014 SXSW Film Festival, ultimately becoming a hit on Vimeo.

-After that they wanted to make Prospect into a feature length film.
-The duo presented the pitch to studios and secured a $4,000,000 financing from the Canadian BRON Studios.
+After the short film's success, Earl and Caldwell spent several years seeking financing for a feature-length version of Prospect.
+They eventually secured backing from Bron Studios; Earl later said that the film's final budget was under $4 million.

 They wanted seven months to make the film's ships, costumes, and weapons.
 For that they moved into a former ship-building warehouse in Fremont, Seattle.
 "We hired a lot of people who'd never worked on a movie before: industrial designers, carpenters, mechanics, cosplayers," said Caldwell.
 "They were working with us as the script was being written, and by the time we got the green light, we had this kind of art collective under one roof."
-The production team used a Computer Numeric Control kit to create much of the ship's interiors.
+The production team used a Computer Numeric Control (CNC) kit to create much of the ship's interiors.
+The filmmakers also created some of the film's environmental effects themselves.
+To produce the particles of poisonous dust visible in the forest scenes, Earl filmed dust being thrown through the air in the basement of his home and composited the footage into the finished film.

 All of Prospect's exterior shots were filmed on a private land trust adjacent to the Olympic National Park, Washington.